Executive Brief: Spelling is a valid way to communicate.

 Contention #6: Just the Facts

 Stop presenting the fanciful S2C rationalizations that contradict firmly established science.
 They do not explain what is going on in S2C.
-Pseudoscience is a hallmark of quackery, and its use aligns S2C with FC.
+Pseudoscience is a hallmark of quackery, and its use in support of S2C aligns S2C with FC.
 Instead, research the real explanations.

 When that truth is available for you to tell, stop insisting that a client’s speech must be ignored during S2C training sessions.
 The fictional rationale for this abuse is that the motor planning system would be overwhelmed by trying to do two things at once, so the facilitator can only allow motor planning for pointing at the board.
 This story might sound like common sense to some people, but it is wrong.
 It disregards what the client’s neurological system is actually, factually doing, even if their motor planning is compromised.